 INTRODUCTION TO DIMENSIONS OF A COMPLEX PROBLEM BY PARKER ROSSMAN

-The following is the introduction to “Dimensions of a Complex Problem”, the first chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (USA and London, 1976), one of the only three book-length general studies of Greek love in English.
+The following is the introduction to “Dimensions of a Complex Problem”, the first chapter of Dr. Parker Rossman’s Sexual Experience Between Men and Boys (originally published in 1976), one of the only three book-length general studies of Greek love in English.

 Following this introduction, Rossman went on to discuss the numbers and types of men sexually attracted to boys in ten sub-chapters: